 Eric Gao

 Hello!
-I'm Eric, a sophomore majoring in Economics and Mathematics.
+I'm Eric, a junior majoring in Economics and Mathematics.
 My primary interests are in game theory and mechanism design.

 My previous research lies in analyzing matching markets.
 I've previously written a paper on the market for conversations on 7 Cups, a site where individuals can talk with others for social-emotional support.
 I have also investigated what happens to kidney donations when generalizing theoretical and practical models to allow for patients to bring in multiple donors.
 I am currently coauthoring a paper analyzing optimal interview design in matching markets with strategic uncertainty.
 I'm planning to go to graduate school in economics.